Zellsed/Web3-The-Ethereum-project-raises-funds-from-the-community-for-construction-based-on-Kickstart/README.md

 # The Ethereum project raises funds from the community for construction based on Kickstart.

-### Description

-- This project is constructed based on the reference to the kickstart website, incorporating nearly all the logics of a crowdfunding platform.
-However, this website enhances security by utilizing blockchain as the primary tool for storage and interaction.
-It allows users to create new campaigns, and they become the sole managers of those campaigns without relying on or needing permission from others.
-Once a campaign is created, its information becomes immutable.
-Additionally, each campaign enables the deployer to create new requests for mobilizing and utilizing funds from the community.
-However, when executing such requests, the participants in the campaign need to vote on the feasibility of the request.
-If the number of affirmative votes exceeds half of the participants, the request is approved, allowing the deployer to mobilize the specified funds.

 ### The major problems with the current crowdfunding platforms that I wanted to solve were:

 - Security: As the funds become larger, they need to be heavily secured.
 Although stringent measures such as symmetric encryption are in place to make e-payment safe and secure, it is still vulnerable to hacking.
 Blockchain, which has never been compromised yet, can provide that level of security.